go-beans/go/README.md

     profiles.active=dev,hsqldb

-If no profile is active, a default profile is enabled.

 The `profiles.active` property follows the same ordering rules as other properties.
 The highest `PropertySource` wins.
 This means that you can specify active profiles in `application.properties` and then replace them by using the command line switch.

 ### Programmatically Setting Profiles